 A tamper-evident email archiving solution is crucial for compliance, and while employees should be able to retrieve and search for emails within the system, no one (not even the IT department) should be able to remove or alter any emails from the archive.
 A reliable archiving system will have a tamper-evident log that records who reads what in the archive and when they read it.

 If you want to be GDPR compliant and run smooth business operations, an email archiving system is vital.
 Company critical information often exists solely on email – it is crucial that you don’t lose it.
 Whether you want a bespoke onsite archiving system or a cloud based solution, you’ll find the right one to suit the requirements of your business.
-Get in touch with Cryoserver today, and find the perfect email archiving system for your business.
+Get in touch with Cryoserver today to learn more about the benefits of archiving emails and to find the perfect email archiving system for your business.